173TECH/sayn/docs/tasks/python.md

 - `self.sayn_config.parameters`: accesses project config parameters (`project.yaml`, `settings.yaml`).
 For more details on `parameters`, see the [Parameters](../../parameters.md) section.
 - `self.parameters`: accesses the task's parameters.
-- `self.sayn_config.credentials`: accesses the credentials available for the profile used at run time.
+- `self.sayn_config.api_credentials`: dictionary containing the API credentials available for the profile used at run time.
+- `self.sayn_config.dbs`: dictionary containing database objects specified in the profile used at run time.
 - `self.default_db`: accesses the `default_db` specified in the `project.yaml` file.

 Using those parameters is extremely useful in order to tailor your `python` tasks' code in order to separate between development and production environments.